 A Ribeye Roast is often served without a bone.
-The only thing to consider when buying bone in or boneless when it comes time to cook it is that the cook time will be a little longer with a bone in roast.
+The only thing to consider when buying bone-in or boneless when it comes time to cook it is that the cooking time will be a little longer with a bone-in roast.

 No matter what you call this meal your guests, (or just your family) will absolutely love it.
-It’s always a treat in our house and pretty much shows up at any special occasion or holidays that we are having company over.
+It’s always a treat in our house and pretty much shows up on any special occasion or holiday that we are having company over.

 How much Prime Ribeye Roast needed per person?